Skip to main content

 Relacing Animal Products With Plant-Based Foods Leads to 92% Reduction in Hot Flashes in Postmenopausal Women, Finds New Study

-WASHINGTON, D.C.—Replacing meat and dairy products with plant-based foods, both “healthy” and “unhealthy” as defined by the plant-based index, leads to a reduction of hot flashes and weight loss in postmenopausal women, according to new research by the Physicians Committee for Responsible Medicine published in BMC Women’s Health.
+WASHINGTON, D.C.—Replacing meat and dairy products with plant-based foods, both “healthy” and “unhealthy” as defined by the plant-based index, leads to weight loss and a reduction of hot flashes in postmenopausal women, according to new research by the Physicians Committee for Responsible Medicine published in BMC Women’s Health.

-“Simply replacing meat and dairy products with plant-based foods—from pears to potatoes and beans to bread—can lead to weight loss and a reduction in hot flashes in postmenopausal women,” says Hana Kahleova, MD, PhD, a co-author of the paper and director of clinical research at the Physicians Committee for Responsible Medicine.
+“Simply replacing meat and dairy products with plant-based foods can lead to weight loss and a reduction in hot flashes in postmenopausal women,” says Hana Kahleova, MD, PhD, a co-author of the paper and director of clinical research at the Physicians Committee for Responsible Medicine.

 The new research is a secondary analysis of data from a Physicians Committee study published in the journal Menopause.
 In the study, 84 postmenopausal women reporting two or more moderate-to-severe hot flashes daily were randomly assigned to either the intervention group that was asked to follow a low-fat vegan diet, including a half cup cooked soybeans a day, or to the control group that continued their usual diets for 12 weeks.

-The new analysis assessed the association of a plant-based index (PDI), healthful (hPDI), and unhealthful (uPDI), with changes in hot flashes.
-The PDI measures adherence to a plant-based diet in general, the hPDI includes more fruits, vegetables, grains, and beans, and the uPDI includes more foods such as refined grains and fruit juices.
+The new analysis looked at the plant-based index scores of the vegan and control groups and the association of the scores with changes in hot flashes.
+The plant-based index (PDI) measures adherence to a plant-based diet in general; the healthful plant-based index (hPDI) includes more fruits, vegetables, grains, and beans; and the unhealthful plant-based index (uPDI) includes more foods such as refined grains and fruit juices.
 The scores of all three indexes are higher with increased consumption of plant-based foods and reduced consumption of animal products.

 In the new analysis, all three scores increased in the vegan group, compared with no change in the control group.
 Both the “healthy” and “unhealthy” plant-based indices—hPDI and uPDI—were associated with weight loss and a reduction in hot flashes.
 Severe hot flashes were reduced by 92% in the vegan group and did not change significantly in the control group.
 Participants in the vegan group also lost an average of 3.6 kilograms (about 8 pounds), while the control group lost an average of 0.2 kilograms (about half a pound).